-Traditional specialized educational services are organized as a learningmanagement grid; A digital library grid could organize and deliver knowledge; a campus grid offers digital registration services; teacher educator grids link pre-service (school of education) and in-service teaching Grids complemented for museums by an informal educator grid.
+Traditional specialized educational services are organized as a learningmanagement grid.
+A digital library grid could organize and deliver knowledge; a campus grid offers digital registration services; teacher-educator grids link preservice (school of education) and inservice teaching grids complemented with museums via an informal educator grid.
 The learners, parents, and other education stakeholders all naturally form their own grids.

-Finally, science education could be addressed in this framework by linking in research science grids such as that of ServoGrid (Figure 3).
-These components grids are interfaced and composed with transformation services to form a science education grid of grids.
+Finally, science education could be addressed in this framework by linking to research science grids such as that of ServoGrid (Figure 3).
+These component grids are interfaced and composed with transformation services to form a science education grid of grids.
 The research grid includes databases, field data, sensors, filters (to preprocess data from sensors and databases), geographical information system (GIS) services organized as their own grid, and discovery and simulation services.
 Figure 3 also shows the needed portals and user interfaces to the grid of grids.
-In a previous installment ("Grid Computing Environments," vol. 5, no. 2, 2003, pp. 68-72), we described grid portal architectures involving portlets that support the construction of portals for composite grids from user interface components for individual grids and services.
+In a previous installment ("Grid Computing Environments," vol. 5, no. 2, 2003, pp. 68-72), we described grid portal architectures involving portlets that support construction of portals for composite grids from user interface components for individual grids and services.